By Sarah Hicks

 All program costs are covered by scholarships and employer contributions.
 Successful apprentices graduate with a medical assistant certificate and start working full-time with the same employer.

 On-the-job training in any form helps you learn the skills required for a specific job while earning a paycheck and establishing a relationship with an employer.

 Whether it’s an apprenticeship or training for a specific skill, this type of learning will pay off with higher earnings and a more stable job.

-Sarah Hicks is a writer and editor with expertise in sustainability, science and business.
+Sarah Hicks is a writer and editor with expertise in workforce training, sustainability and science.